meet19435/CMS/README.md

 ## Identifying Stake Holders with their roles

 1. Government (Ministry of Home affairs)- The department of Government of India that deals with crime and criminals.
-It is under this department where we get to find crime departments working under. <br/>
+It is under this department where we get to find crime departments working under. </br/>
-Roles-
+    Roles - <br/>
         1.Manage employees <br/>
         2.Manage data <br/>
         3.See for better options to help citizens in fighting crime

+2. Police Service- The department that deals with all kinds of crimes .
+It is after the investigation from this department that the cases  are transferred to others.<br/>
+    Roles - <br/>
+        1.Filing complaints<br/>
+        2.Maintaing records<br/>
+        3.Doing investigations<br/>
+        4.Doing verifications of various kinds<br/>

+3. Investigation bureau -This department is responsible for doing investigation only when the crimes are related to economics or corruption or crimes where police are unable to find something.<br/>
+    Roles - <br/>
+        1. Conducting research<br/>
+        2. Filing complaint<br/>
+        3. Maintaining data<br/>
+4. Crime Record Management employees- The records which we get to know through government sites or media is fetched into the database by these people.<br/>
+    Roles - <br/>
+        1.Management of database <br/>
+        2.Checking the database <br/>
+5. General Public-The crime department is present to protect the citizens of the country.
+Every crime is done around people.<br/>
+    Roles - <br/>
+        1.Checking the complaint status <br/>
+        2.Filing the complaint <br/>
+        3.Looking for general data of their locality ,br/>